Kitten season is here! Kittens are arrving and we need you! Apply to be a bottle baby or kitten foster and we'll provide the training!

 6-month-old brown tabby boy

 Ambon is a handsome brown tabby boy with piercing green eyes.
 He and his siblings were rescued from a feral colony in Greenfield when the caretaker was gathering cats for our TNR program.
 Ambon and his sister Valentini are in foster care together and becoming more friendly and confident around people.
 Ambon is the more active kitten and constantly plays with the wand toy and climbs his cat scratcher.
+He also enjoys flopping onto his side in the middle of the floor, stretching out and lounging for hours.
 Ambon is looking for a patient adopter willing to give him time to trust his new family.
 He is a medium energy kitten who would be happy to be adopted with his sister.
 918

 6-month-old tuxedo girl